 In the midst of a difficult situation or crisis, you have the choice of letting go to unregulated chaotic emotions that doesn’t make the situation any better, or remain calm and think how to overcome the challenges.
 As MCKS taught, “In a crisis, be calm.
 Do not freak out!”
 Having seen the power of the teachings of MCKS through the years our mantra remains: “Don’t Panic.
 Do Pranic.”
 In this article we present some insights and perspectives of what you could do to overcome life’s challenges and difficult times.

 1. Invoke: One of the first (and most important) thing to do is to for help in difficult times is to invoke for the blessing of the Supreme God and the Great Ones for Divine help.
 You may ask for whatever you require such as guidance, courage, healing energy.
-You may watch a video on an interview with MCKS on the power of prayer here.
+You may watch a video on an interview with MCKS on the power of prayer and meditation here.

 2. Do the Soul Affirmation: Say the Soul Affirmation regularly to remind yourself of who you really are, to remind you that you are a Child of God and you are connected with God; and therefore have everything you need is within you.
 Remind yourself constantly about your true nature.
 Be open and accepting.
 Everything else will follow.